 |No personalised ads|

-If you use the paid e-mail service Posteo, you can rest assured that your confidential information will never be seen by a third party.
-This is because with Posteo your data is protected by comprehensive encryption and two-factor authentication (TOTP).
+If you use the paid email service Posteo, you can rest assured that your confidential information will never be seen by a third party.
+This is because this premium alternative to Gmail protects your data via comprehensive encryption and two-factor authentication.
 Saved data can also be encrypted.
-Beyond that, Posteo allows you to create an e-mail address without providing any personal information.
+Beyond that, Posteo allows you to create an email address without providing any personal information.

-With a cost of only one Euro per month, Posteo is a very affordable alternative for securely sending your data.
-The “green” e-mail provider encrypts all data in your account: from the calendar to addresses and images.
+With a cost of only one Euro (around £1.00) per month, Posteo is a very affordable alternative for securely sending your emails.
+The “green” email provider encrypts all data in your account: from the calendar to addresses and images.
 Posteo also uses 100% green electricity from Greenpeace Energy.

 “An e-mail inbox with Posteo saves energy, CO2, and nuclear waste, and conserves resources.
 Our reserves are invested in ecological projects through the Environmental Bank.” – Posteo, Source: posteo.de/site/nachhaltigkeit (link in German)

-With an overall rating of 1.4, Posteo achieved first place in the Stiftung Warentest comparison assessment in 2017.
-Especially in terms of data security, Posteo far outdoes the e-mail service Gmail.
+Especially in terms of data security, Posteo far outdoes the email service Gmail.
 On the other hand, Gmail has a slightly more user-friendly design.

 |Extensive encryption options|